rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 ```
 _(sigh)_

-Currently, the way out is to parse A, B, and C separately and handle the results (and the parsing errors) outside of the `Parser` applicative.
+The way out is to parse A, B, and C separately and handle the results (and the parsing errors) outside of the `Parser` applicative.

 The other design risk is thinking about the second law as 'stable': We will not disturb the computation too much if we append (add at the end of the `<|>` chain) a very restrictive parser that fails most of the time.
 An example would be fixing an existing parser `p` with a missed corner case parser `p <|> cornerCaseP`.